 Asbestos Law and Regulation in Oregon

 Although most people have heard news stories about the dangers associated with asbestos, many of us have limited knowledge about exactly what asbestos is and why it has become so controversial.
-The word “asbestos” is a general term which applies to multiple minerals sharing similar properties.
+The word “asbestos” is a general term that applies to multiple minerals sharing similar properties.
 These minerals are heat resistant, resist chemical degradation, and do not dissolve in water.
 Thus, asbestos historically has had many popular commercial applications, including being used in building materials and automobile parts.

 However, exposure to asbestos, mostly from breathing asbestos fibers suspended in the air, can create serious health risks.
 The World Health Organization states that all types of asbestos are carcinogenic, and that 125 million people across the world are exposed to asbestos at work.
 The Agency for Toxic Substances & Disease Registry (ATSDR) agrees that all forms of asbestos can cause cancer in humans.